 Before diving into some of the specific details, let’s start at a high level.
 What exactly is heavy haul trucking?
 Simply put, heavy haul trucking is when a truck moves any load that exceeds normal or conventional dimensions.

-Heavy haul trucking will include oversized freight, transporting heavy machinery, or wide load trucking.
-Heavy haul trucking can be more complex than transporting a standard load.
+Heavy haul drivers are responsible for transporting heavy or oversized loads like construction equipment, wind turbine components, or large machinery.
+As a result, heavy haul trucking can be more complex than transporting a standard load.

 Manipulating and driving a truck that has an excess amount of weight, or a wide load, is increasingly more challenging than shipping a truckload of pallets from destination A to destination B. As such, it’s important to be experienced in hauling heavy truckloads.